Baseball’s philosopher-king, Yogi Berra, said it best: “It’s tough to make predictions, especially about the future.”

 But it is also important for families of wealth to consider the global trends that may affect them, as well as the potential shifts within their own families and communities.
 The authors in this section offer some interesting food for thought on these topics.

-Jay Hughes looks at the question “What does the future hold for families of wealth?” from his long experience and unique perspective.
+James Hughes looks at the question “What does the future hold for families of wealth?” from his long experience and unique perspective.
 He sees many changes on the horizon, including the definition of family itself, new types of family leadership that will be required, and the increasing importance of female leadership and wealth ownership.
 He also considers the impact of China on everything and everyone, and the implications of having most family assets in a trust structure.

-Jim Grubman also weighs in with his advice on how wealthy families should face the many challenges of the future, both within and across generations, and ultimately how they can maintain both stability and resilience in the face of a rapidly evolving world.
+James Grubman also weighs in with his advice on how wealthy families should face the many challenges of the future, both within and across generations, and ultimately how they can maintain both stability and resilience in the face of a rapidly evolving world.
 Navigating the challenges with a resilient, adaptive attitude is one of the strongest contributors to long-term family harmony and prosperity.

-Finally, we conclude this section by reprinting a condensed version of a 2015 speech entitled “Lifting the Small Boats” by International Monetary Fund (IMF) Managing Director Christine Lagarde, with her permission.
+Finally, we conclude this section by reprinting a condensed version of a 2015 speech entitled “Lifting the Small Boats” by International Monetary Fund (IMF) Managing Director Christine Lagarde, with her kind permission.
 In her remarks, she comments on one of the key issues in today’s (and tomorrow’s) world – global economic inequality – and the related instability and disequilibrium it can bring.
 This has been an enormously prosperous period for global families of wealth.
-Other global (and local) citizens have felt left out of the prosperity wave and feel the system is rigged and unfair.
-From her unique vantage point, Ms. Lagarde raises issues and ideas for policymakers and families of wealth and power to consider about how we might make sure the “small boats” – the livelihoods and economic aspirations of the poor and middle class – are lifted too, for the benefit of all.
+Other global (and local) citizens have felt left out of the prosperity wave and believe the system is rigged and unfair.
+From her unique vantage point, Christine raises issues and ideas for policymakers and families of wealth and power to consider about how we might make sure the “small boats” – the livelihoods and economic aspirations of the poor and middle class – are lifted too, for the benefit of all.
 Food for thought.

 Chapter 50 – What Does the Future Hold for Families with Significant Wealth?